8.3 Good Practice Supporting the Voice of the Child

 The voice of the child should be recorded within documents and exemplars in the electronic records.
 They can also be attached or scanned into records where the child has written their own views or tools have been used which are handwritten or completed by the child.

 In addition to individual practitioners shaping support around the needs of individual children, local agencies need to have a clear understanding of the collective needs of children locally when commissioning effective services.
-As part of that process, the Director of Public Health England should ensure that the needs of vulnerable children are a key part of the Joint Strategic Needs Assessment that is developed by the Health and Well-being board.
+As part of that process, the Director of the Office for Health Improvement and Disparities (formerly Public Health England) should ensure that the needs of vulnerable children are a key part of the Joint Strategic Needs Assessment that is developed by the Health and Well-being board.
 The safeguarding partners locally should use this assessment to help them understand the prevalence of abuse and neglect in their area, which in turn will help shape services.